VictorCorona/Nanopore/README.md

-Data analysis is done in matlab with .mat files

-data is taken from .abf files
+event detection works with .abf files

 abfload.mat is required in the matlab folder